fahadash/CalcRx/README.md

 # CalcRx
 Allows you to run runtime text expressions on IObservable&lt;T>.

-Suppose some scientists are working on some project of monitoring temperatures inside Amazon Rainforest, their temperature probe reports to satellite and all the temperature readings are received by a computer running the .NET Program that you are maintaining.
+Suppose a few scientists are working on a project of monitoring temperatures inside Amazon Rainforest, their temperature probe reports to satellite and all the temperature readings are received by a computer running the .NET Program that you are maintaining.
 You receive the temperature changes through IObservable<double> (a Publish-Subscribe model)

 ```csharp
 IObservable<double> temperatureInFahrenheit = SomeMethodToGetTemperatureChanges();